Kahnawake: Multi-cultural community

 In the 1870s and 1880s, land and resource pressures renewed local concern about ethnic Europeans living at Kahnawake.
 In addition, the national government's passage of legislation, from enfranchisement to the Indian Advancement Act of 1884, which prohibited traditional chiefs and required Canadian-style elections, split the community and added to tensions.
 Some young Mohawk men wanted a chance to advance independently to being chiefs; other people wanted to keep the traditional, hereditary seven life chiefs selected from the seven clans.

 The inequalities in landownership among Kahnawake residents led to resentment of the wealthy.
-For instance, in 1884, the multiracial sons of the late George de Lorimier were the largest and wealthiest landowners in the community.
+For instance, in 1884, the multiracial sons of the late Georges de Lorimier were the largest and wealthiest landowners in the community.
 Some Kahnawake residents questioned whether people who were not full-blood Mohawk should be allowed to own so much land.
 The Mohawk Council asked members of the Giasson, Deblois, Meloche, Lafleur, Plante and de Lorimier families to leave, as all were of partial European ancestry.
 Some, like the de Lorimier brothers, gradually sold their properties and pursued their lives elsewhere.
 Others, such as Charles Gédéon Giasson, were finally given permanent status at the reserve.

 Because the Indian Department did not provide adequate support to the reserve, the community continued to struggle financially.
 At one point, the Kahnawake chiefs suggested selling the reserve to raise money for annuities for the tribe.
 Social unrest increased, with young men attacking houses, barns and farm animals of people they resented.
 In May 1878 an arson fire killed Osias Meloche, the husband of Charlotte-Louise Giasson (daughter of Charles Gédéon Giasson, noted above), and their home and barn were destroyed.
 Under the Walbank Survey, the national government surveyed and subdivided the land of the reserve, allotting some plots individually to each head of household eligible to live in Kahnawake.
 The violence stopped as the new form of privatisation of land was instituted, but antagonism toward some community members did not.

 The election of council chiefs began in 1889, but the influence of Kahnawake's shadow government of traditional clan chiefs persisted.
 This lasted into the 1920s, when the traditional seven-clan system became absorbed in the Longhouse Movement, which was based on three clans.
 This was strong through the 1940s.